elastic/kibana/x-pack/plugins/proxy/syncing.md

 The heartbeat doc consists of key/value pairs, where the key is the name of the node, and the value is a monotonically increasing integer.
 Every time the node checks in, it'll increase this integer by one.
 On every second heartbeat loop, we will check to see what has been updated.
 If a node hasn't updated it's integer in two cycles, we will move it to a new `Closing` state.
 If, on the next pass, it is stil closing, then we will drop that node and it's resources.
 If it has updated again, we will move the resources back into the `Started` state.

+### Issues

+- Using `painless` makes this system hard to test; there is no REPL nor syntax-checker available, so testing can only be accomplished via integration tests
+- There still exists potential for `conflict` on updates; we are no longer maintanining a local document state so we have removed a major source for it, but two nodes attempting to update at the same time will still generate a conflict.
+Ideally the conflict is modestly irrelevant since the potential exists when running generic updates to cull deadnotes
+- The complexity of this system to detect and remove dead nodes is much higher than the original system.
+- Additional latency is involved since the routing document must be retrieved upon each request

 ## Sync Order Traversal

 _note: this solution has been deprecated in favor of real time document retrieval_